jncraton/connectiongrammar/readme.md

 Complex Fitness Function Example
 --------------------------------

-The previous examples have used a trivial fitness function that could simply be replaced by "generate a string from the grammar of length n".
-A non-trivial fitness function should actually use to properties of the generated object to determine fitness.
+The previous examples have used a trivial fitness function that could simply be replaced by generating a string from the grammar of length n.
+A non-trivial fitness function should use properties of the generated object to determine fitness.

 One example would be a fitness function that validates legal collision-free element placement.
 This can be implemented using any physics simulator, but for simplicity we will simply use an axis-aligned bounding box (AABB) voxel system[8].